Crspy2/AlteraRustClient/README.md

 # AlteraSMS Rust Discord Client

+# This repository has been archived.
+Any API links or logic present in this project is no longer used in the production deployment of the AlteraSMS Discord bot.

 ## How to Run
 > 1. Clone the git repo to your local machine `gh repo clone Crspy2/AlteraDiscordClient`
 > 2. Update the environment variables